This post may contain affiliate links.

 Country 1.
 Wales.

-I’d not long returned from trekking in Thailand, without him, with a small group adventure holiday company and couldn’t wait to get out in the world for more travel fun.
-I managed to scrape together a few days of annual leave and booked a second group tour to Egypt, sailing a felucca on the Nile.
+That Christmas I’d not long returned from trekking in Thailand, without my husband.
+I went with a small group adventure holiday company and couldn’t wait to get out in the world for more travel and adventure.

 Country 2.
 Egypt